pebble-dev/RebbleOS/README.md

 * If you wish to run the firmware in `qemu`, copy the resources necessary into `Resources/`.
 Take a look at [Utilities/mk_resources.sh](Utilities/mk_resources.sh) for more information on that.
 * To run the firmware in `qemu`, try `make snowy_qemu`.

-For example, the following bulids RebbleOS on Debian Stretch:
+For example, the following builds RebbleOS on Debian Stretch:

     apt install -y gcc-arm-none-eabi
     git clone https://github.com/ginge/FreeRTOS-Pebble.git
     cd FreeRTOS-Pebble
     make

 The Pebble SDK is a prerequisite for portions of RebbleOS.
+The SDK is available at <https://developer.pebble.com/sdk/download/>.
-As an example, on Debian, one may create an installation directory for hte SDK using the following.
+As an example, on Debian, one may create an installation directory for the SDK using the following.

     mkdir ~/pebble-dev/
     cd ~/pebble-dev/